Mallick17/Linux-Guide/README.md

 The terms **Init**, **System V**, **Upstart**, and **Systemd** are all related to the initialization and management of services and processes in Unix-like operating systems (e.g., Linux).
 They represent different generations of **init systems**, which are responsible for booting the system, starting services, and managing system states.

 <details>
-  <summary>Below is an explanation of each, their differences, and their purposes.</summary>
+  <summary>Click to check explanation of each, their differences, and their purposes.</summary>

 ### **1. Init (Initialization)**
 - **What**: Init is the first process that starts when a Unix-like system boots.
 It has a Process ID (PID) of 1 and is responsible for starting and managing other processes and services.